spatie/analytics-reports/README.md

 This is an opinionated Laravel 4 package to retrieve Google Analytics data.

-We're currently working on a Laravel 5 compatibilty.
+We're currently working on a Laravel 5 compatibilty in the v1-branch.
 ETA: mid April 2015